EXTREME Net Worth Targets By Age, Income And Work Experience

 When it comes to growing your net worth, having extreme net worth targets by age, income, and work experience is a good idea.
 Even if you can't reach the extreme net worth targets, you will likely have pushed you harder had you not had such aggressive goals.

 Most people don't have any net worth targets to shoot for.
 As a result, they wake up 10 or 20 years from now, wondering where all their money went.
 They ask themselves why they aren't richer?
+Having aggressive net worth targets will keep you focused.

 After publishing my latest Net Worth Targets By Age post, I received some pushback.
 Some people felt it was more appropriate to use a multiple of spending as opposed to a multiple of income to calculate a net worth target.
+That's one way to look at things.

 The argument is that most people spend less than they earn, therefore taking a multiple of spending creates an excessive net worth target.
 Fair enough if you want to make excuses.
 But don't you want a challenge?